 Foster Auditorium is the site of the June 11, 1963 "Stand in the Schoolhouse Door", a pivotal point in the Civil Rights Movement.
 It is located on the campus of the University of Alabama, currently housing women's sports.

 Oldest building on campus (1829).
 Gorgas family residence 1879-1953.
 One of few buildings to survive Civil War.
 Antiques and Gorgas family memorabilia.

 1861 antebellum mansion is one of finest remaining examples of Italianate architecture in South.
 Near university campus.

 Home of 1st licensed African-American mortician in West Alabama.
 Period furniture, irons, kettles.
 Exhibit rooms: Murphy family memorabilia, local history, African art, artifacts.

-Golf Digest: one of the top 5 affordable courses in the nation.
+Golf Digest named it one of the top 5 affordable courses in the nation when it opened.
 Manicured greens, challenging fairways, superb value.
 Jerry Pate design.
 New clubhouse with pro shop and diner.

 French influence is evident in 1827 inn and stagecoach stop.
 Frequented by legislators when capital was Tuscaloosa.
 Replicas of antique furnishings and memorabilia from Capital period.

 In 2008, Paul R. Jones donated a portion of his collection of African American art to the University of Alabama.
 With over 1,700 pieces, the Paul R. Jones Collection of American Art is one of the largest collections of African American art in the world.